10 Best Jigsaws of 2022 – Reviews & Top Picks

 One of our favorite things about this powerful saw is the tool-less blade change system.
 You will not need to get your hands anywhere near the blade, and you don’t even need to take out your toolbox to complete a blade ejection.
 This is a great feature, especially when the blade of the saw is still hot.

 There are four orbital action tool settings that you can use on this jigsaw.
 The settings allow you to find a spot that works for both the speed and precision you need, depending on the material you are working with.

 The Bosch is one of the more accurate jigsaws that you will find.
 The Bosch JS470E is a 7-amp variable speed unit capable of cutting through wood, steel, and a variety of other materials.
 The Bosch jigsaw will work on wood almost 6 inches thick and a little less than ½ inch for steel.

-All in all, we think that this is the best jigsaw of 2020.
+All in all, we think that this is the best jigsaw of this year.

 2. BLACK+DECKER BDEJS600C Jigsaw – Best Value

 With some fantastic features and a price that’s hard to beat, the BLACK+DECKER Smart Select Jigsaw is easily the best jigsaw for the money.
 Generally, when you look at a value-priced jigsaw, you will have to give up quite a few features.
 That’s not the case here.

 The 5-amp motor isn’t the best in class, but the Smart Select allows you to adjust the orbit to one of four settings It’s powerful enough to cut through a variety of materials at 3,000 strokes per minute (SPM) with a ¾-inch stroke length.
 You can set this unit to make a 45-degree bevel cut.